lui-coding/blog/src/blogs/2023/12/How does history.js work? .md

       blockers.call(blockedPopTx);
       blockedPopTx = null;
     } else {
-      // When the code reaches this point, the browser's location has changed, allowing us to retrieve the next index and location.
+      // When the code reaches this point, the browser's location has changed, allowing us to retrieve the next index and Location.
 			// To be explicit, 'next' has no relation to the direction; going back can also be 	treated as 'next'.

       let nextAction = Action.Pop;